Table of Content

 Key Highlights:

-• The GMAT Focus Edition score ranges from 205 to 805, with three sections: Quantitative, Verbal, and Data Insights, each contributing equally to the total score.
+• The GMAT score ranges from 205 to 805, with three sections: Quantitative, Verbal, and Data Insights, each contributing equally to the total score.

-• The GMAT Score Chart helps convert raw scores from the Verbal and Quantitative sections into a final total score, offering insights into score competitiveness.
+• The GMAT score chart helps convert raw GMAT scores from the Verbal and Quantitative sections into a final total score, offering insights into score competitiveness.

 • Business schools evaluate GMAT scores, along with employment history and academic records, to assess an applicant's fit for MBA programs abroad.

-• The GMAT Score Table helps interpret scores and percentiles, giving candidates a clearer picture of their overall standing in the exam.
+• The GMAT score chart helps interpret scores and percentiles, giving candidates a clearer picture of their overall standing in the exam.

 The GMAT Focus Edition has introduced new features while maintaining key aspects of the previous version.
 It evaluates candidates with 61 scoring levels to ensure accurate assessment of their skills.
 The total score for the Focus Edition is slightly adjusted, ranging from 205 to 805.
 The new exam is divided into three sections - Quantitative, Verbal, and Data Insights - each providing its own scaled score.